 The universal Photos app is the default photo or image viewer in Windows 10 operating system.
-The classic Windows Photo Viewer although has not been removed from Windows 10, the program is disabled by default, and one needs to enable Windows Photo Viewer in order to make it the default photo viewer program in Windows 10.
+The classic Windows Photo Viewer, although it has not been removed from Windows 10, it is disabled by default, and one needs to enable Windows Photo Viewer to make it the default photo viewer program in Windows 10.

-The new Photos app is not just an image viewer but it also offers basic image editing and optimizing tools as well.
-It offers you add various effects and filters to your photos.
-With Photos app, you can crop, rotate, straighten, and retouch your images.
-The app also allows you remove red eye from images.
+The new Photos app is not just an image viewer, but it also offers basic image editing and optimizing tools as well.
+It provides you with options to add various effects and filters to your photos.
+With the Photos app, you can crop, rotate, straighten, and retouch your images.
+The app also allows you to remove red-eye from images.

 Method 1 – uninstall Photos app via PowerShell and then install it

 Method 3 – uninstall Photos app using CCleaner and then install the same

 Reinstall Photos app in Windows 10 using PowerShell

 Step 1: Open PowerShell as an administrator.
 To do this, type PowerShell in the Start menu or taskbar search box, right-click on the PowerShell entry in the search results and then click the Run as administrator option.

 Click the Yes button when you see the User Account Control prompt.

 Step 2: In the elevated PowerShell, type the following command and press the Enter key to uninstall the Photos app.